Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 Our performance test shows that Autonomous uses Google Kubernetes, offering automatic horizontal and vertical scaling as needed.
 It also comes with load balancing to keep your website active regardless of traffic.

 In the case of flexible, there is no autoscaling, and a manual upgrade is required.
-Again, if the upgraded plan can’t handle the traffic, you must keep upgrading manually.
+Again, if the upgraded plan can’t handle the traffic, you’ll need to keep upgrading manually.

 This is where Cloudways Autonomous works as a genuinely auto-scalable WordPress host.